DIA DE MUERTOS

 Ancient Toltec Capital of Tollan-Xicocotitlan

-Ancient P'urepecha City of Tzintzuntzan
+Ancient P'urepecha Capital of Tzintzuntzan

 Pueblo Magico Patzcuaro